Command Palette

 In practice, especially for Japanese titles, ので is nearly always the conjunctive node!

-Romanize ので as node (conjunctive particle) when:
+Romanize ので single conjunctive node when:

 • It functions as a single conjunctive particle meaning “because / so / since”.